insights

 Due to increased risks for some populations of women, there is also a well-documented emphasis on personalized interventions and a recognized clinical need to understand all health factors for an individual patient when discussing and prescribing HRT for menopause symptoms and health risk prevention.3,4,6-9

-Another important factor to consider is the type of hormone used in treatment.
+In addition to dosage, duration, and route of administration, another important factor to consider is the type of hormone used in treatment.
 Research studies have suggested that differing effects and safety profiles may be encountered based on the hormone source (e.g., bioidentical hormones such as estradiol and micronized progesterone versus other hormone types such as conjugated equine estrogens or synthetic progestogens).4,10-13 Research data has generally been supportive of bioidentical hormone regimens.12,14-16

 Breast Cancer, Dementia, and Cardiometabolic Health